Cyprian831/Garlium/README.md

 ## Absurdly high fees

 Getting an absurdly high fees error?
-Try going to ` ``View -> Show Coins`` `.
+Try going to "View -> Show Coins".
 Every "coin" you see there is a UTXO.
-Select as many as you need to send by selecting the first one, holding `shift` and tapping `PG DN` (page down) on your keyboard to select about 20 at a time (don't select more than about 250, though), right click, and press "Spend".
+Select as many as you need to send by selecting the first one, holding "shift" and tapping "PG DN" (page down) on your keyboard to select about 20 at a time (don't select more than about 250, though), right click, and press "Spend".
 Now, select how much you want to spend, and send your money either to yourself (to "merge" UTXOs), or to someone else (they'll receive them as a normal transaction).

 If consolidating wont work, try navigating to ` ``tools>preferences>transactions`` ` and deselect ` ``spend only confirmed coins`` `.